JeremyB91/Interactive_Teams_Feedback_Survey_Policy_Actions/README.md

      - **"Tag:Disabled"**
      - **"Tag:UserChoice"**

     Each option comes with a short description in the script.
-More details are below.
+More details are below in **Policy options explained**.

-3. **Review the summary**
+4. **Review the summary & confirm**

-    Before anything changes, you’ll see something like:
+    Before anything changes(Assign), or before the check runs (Check), you’ll see something like:
+    - Operation (Assign or Check)
     - Scope (User or Group)
-    - Policy selected
+    - Policy selected (Assign only)
     - Number of users
-    - All affected UPNs
+    - All affected/checked UPNs

-    Example:
+    Example(Assing mode):
     ```text
+    Operation   : Assign
     Scope       : Group
     Policy      : Tag:Disabled
     User Count  : 12